 How you can protect data in different states.

 There’s a lot of ground to cover, and we hope you enjoy exploring this series as you learn why visibility is key for protecting data at rest, why you need to keep an eye on file activities, and how to secure your data in treacherous transits.
-Stay tuned!
+Interested in learning more?
+Head over to Part 2!